Laura has been an online writer for over nine years. Her articles focus on everything from business communications to pet care.

-It Really Is Possible to Get Your Dog to Go Potty On Command
+Get Your Dog to Go Potty on Command

-If so, your dog is actually taking YOU for a walk, and you can break this cycle and make both walks and potty times more enjoyable for everyone.
+Are you the type of person who will be late for work because you anxiously walk the dog for 20 to 30 minutes while it stops and sniffs at everything before doing its business.
+If so, your dog is actually taking you for a walk, and you can break this cycle and make both walks and potty times more enjoyable for everyone.

-It's not easy to do this because it requires absolute consistency and cooperation of everyone in the house, but then again not much in life that’s worthwhile is easy.
+That said, it's not easy to do this.
+It requires absolute consistency and cooperation between everyone in the house.
+But, then again, not much in life that’s worthwhile is easy.

 Successfully Separating Two Very Different Activities

 If this method works for you and your dog, which it will with almost all dogs as long as you are very consistent from now on, you will have successfully de-coupled two very different activities with your dog: going to the bathroom (a necessity) and going for a walk (Fun!).